 A nomadic past with a focus on environmental conservation and humanitarian services has exposed Kami to global influences in design and culture and has fostered her desire to create functional and visual art with an ecological sensitivity.

 As a second generation fiber artist, she freely explores the traditional art of wet felting, the fusing of raw fibers into a textile form with soap, water, and agitation, as well as the contemporary techniques of nuno (fabric) and laminate (multi fabric layer) felting.

-An award winning fiber artist, Kami currently resides in Alabama, where she has been creating and teaching in her studio since 2014.
-Her work is available at juried fine art shows, and in galleries around the United States.
+An award winning fiber artist, Kami currently resides in Alabama, where she has been creating and teaching since 2014.
+Her work is available at juried fine art and craft shows, and in galleries around the United States.